 Driving on a Suspended or Revoked License

 There are several reasons why your license may be suspended or revoked.
-From a DUI conviction to failing to pay child support, the Colorado courts and legislature use loss of driving privileges as a means of punishment for a wide variety of offenses.
+From a DUI conviction, to unpaid parking tickets, to missing a court date, or even failing to pay child support, the Colorado courts and legislature use loss of driving privileges as a means of punishment for a wide variety of offenses.
 If you are pulled over for driving on a suspended or revoked license – known as driving under restraint (DUR) – possible penalties include:

 - Up to one year in jail for a first offense (two years for a second or subsequent offense)